UCSD-Historical-Enrollment-Data/webweg/README.md

 - Go to the "Network" tab of the Developer Tools.
 Then, either:
     - Filter by the text `https://act.ucsd.edu/webreg2/svc/wradapter`
     - OR, filter by `Fetch/XHR`.
-- Make some sort of request on WebReg (e.g. searching a course).
+- Make some sort of request on WebReg (e.g., searching a course).
 - Look for a request made by WebReg.
-Under the request headers, copy the cookie.
+    - Under the request headers, copy the cookie.

 Keep in mind that your cookies will expire after either:
-- 10 minutes of inactivity (i.e. you do not make some request that uses your cookies for more than 10 minutes), or
+- 10 minutes of inactivity (i.e., you do not make some request that uses your cookies for more than 10 minutes), or
 - when WebReg goes into maintenance mode; this occurs daily at around 4:15AM pacific time.